annejan/woo_data_playground/README.md

 The NER scripts are there to see if we can optimise the search engine and since we have the data here anyway I'm using the same playground repository.

-## PDF Downloader and Data Extraction Script
+## PDF Downloader and Data Extraction Scripts

 **Description:**
 This script retrieves JSON data from [wobcovid19.rijksoverheid.nl](https://wobcovid19.rijksoverheid.nl/), extracts link-title pairs from the data, downloads associated PDF files, creates folders, and saves title information to a CSV file.